 Be careful not to go side to side when cleaning the gum line.

-When you hear the floss making a squeaking sound that means the plaque has been removed.
+If you hear a squeaking sound that means plaque is coming off.

 Repeat this process until you cleaned every tooth.
 Make sure to slide the floss around to expose a clean part as you go along.